ayton-ps/website/content/_index.md

 ## Parent council

 Our parent council is called *Parents and Friends of Ayton Primary School*.
 We regularly meet as a group and with staff to chat about the school.
 All parents are part of the council!
 We would love for you to get involved.
 Our next meeting is XX in XX.
-The current chair is Katherine Lymer (email address), treasurer is Ellie Moriarty (email address).
+The current chair is Katherine Lymer, treasurer is Ellie Moriarty.
+You can contact us via <pcaytonprimaryschool@scottishborders.npfs.org.uk>.